Bluesroo/Blackjack/README.md

 #Blackjack

-This is a CLI blackjack game.
-It has a very simple dealer AI and only uses 1 deck.
+This is a CLI blackjack game written in C. It has a very simple dealer AI and only uses 1 deck.
 This is the second version of a project that I did when I first started learning programming.
 This version was written after my first programming class.

 ##Files